Please email Jim Chapple for support issues, information and quotes.

-The main screen of the App is the screen where you can enter the expenses for the week.
+The main screen of the App is the screen where you can determine the number of units a drink has.

 The Graph Screen

-The Graph Screen of the App shows you your expenses, budget and under/overspends for the last 26 weeks.
+The Graph Screen of the App shows you your units for the current month.

 The Preferences Page